anshulkgupta/The-Indian-Voter/README.md

 3. If yes, then push it to mysql database containing tweet handle, message, geolocation data, hashtags used.
 4. Export db file and use D3 / CartoDb to map it.

-I'm working on file called download_data.py
+I'm working on file called download_data.py in Code folder.